-Regulatory and paperwork requirements impose a disproportionate burden on community banks and diminish their ability to attract capital, support the financial needs of their customers, serve their communities, and contribute to their local economies.
+Regulatory requirements and onerous supervisory expectations increase compliance costs and disproportionately burden community banks.
+These burdens diminish community banks’ ability to attract capital, support the financial needs of their customers, serve their communities, and contribute to their local economies.

-ICBA’s community bank agenda for the 117th Congress encompasses regulatory relief priorities including the removal of barriers to entry for de novo community banks, reforms relating to minority depository institutions, and changes to Section 1071 of the Dodd-Frank Act which would impose HMDA-like reporting requirements for small business loan applications.
-It also includes a range of proposals that would create a more competitive landscape, strengthen data security, preserve and strengthen community bank mortgage lending, and provide tax relief, among other priorities.
+ICBA’s community bank agenda for the 118th Congress encompasses regulatory relief priorities such as: (1) the removal of barriers to entry for de novo community banks; (2) reforms relating to minority depository institutions; (3) modernization of Bank Secrecy Act reporting thresholds; (4) a community bank exemption from Section 1071 of the Dodd-Frank Act which would impose HMDA-like reporting requirements for small business loan applications; and (5) community bank exemptions from proposed climate-related financial risk guidance and regulations.